Towards Adversarial Evaluations for Inexact Machine Unlearning: Additional Experiments

 \subsection{Varying Confused Classes}

 Throughout our experiments, we only confused the hardest pair of classes in the dataset (Cat and Dog for CIFAR10, Maple Tree and Oak Tree for CIFAR100).
-Here we ablate the chosen class pair, grouping the ten classes in CIFAR10 into five pairs to maximize diversity.
-The five pairs are arranged in increasing order of similarity below:
+In Figure~\ref{fig:varclasses} we ablate the chosen class pair, grouping the ten classes in CIFAR10 into five pairs to maximize diversity.
+The five pairs are arranged in increasing order of similarity below along with their bar color: